Scaling limit of multi-type invariant measures via the directed landscape: Introduction

+Alternatively, if one can obtain estimates for fluctuations of geodesics in the bulk, one can connect these to exit point bounds (see, for example, \cite[Theorem 2.4]{Bhatia-2020} and \cite[Lemma 2.5]{Ferrari-Occelli-18}).
+Probability upper bounds of $e^{-CM}$ (and later refined to $e^{-CM^2}$) for the moderate deviations of the fluctuations of geodesics in exponential LPP were achieved in \cite{Basu-Sidoravicius-Sly-2014,BasuSarkarSly_Coalescence,Basu-Ganguly-Zhang-2021, Basu-Ganguly-2021}.
+The key idea was a chaining argument originally introduced in \cite{Basu-Sidoravicius-Sly-2014}.
+Using this chaining technique combined with optimal moderate deviation results for passage times in the setting of Poisson LPP \cite{Lowe-Merkl-2001,Lowe-Merkl-Rolles-2002}, Hammond and Sarkar \cite{Hammond-Sarkar-2020} obtained the optimal probability upper bound of $e^{-CM^3}$ for geodesic fluctuations for that model.
+The optimal probability bound was obtained for the directed landscape in \cite{Directed_Landscape,Dauvergne-Sarkar-Virag-2020}.
+The starting point in that setting was an estimate on the modulus of continuity for the Airy line ensemble developed in \cite{Dauvergne-Virag-18}, which made heavy use of the Brownian Gibbs property from \cite{CorwinHammond}.

-Optimal probability bounds of order $e^{-CM^3}$ were achieved with coupling techniques in the work of Emrah, Janigian, and the second author in \cite{Emrah-Janjigian-Seppalainen-21}.
-The strategy is based on a moment generating function formula of Rains \cite{Rains-2000}, now known as the \textit{EJS--Rains identity}.
-The first application of this method in \cite{Emrah-Janjigian-Seppalainen-21} was to exit points in exponential LPP from an arbitrary down-right path.
-Shortly afterward, \cite{Bhatia-2020} proved with integrable methods the same bounds for exit points from the axes.
-In subsequent work, the first author and Ferrari \cite{busa-ferr-20} used \cite{Emrah-Janjigian-Seppalainen-21} to develop optimal fluctuation bounds for geodesics.
+A new method for obtaining optimal probability bounds of order $e^{-CM^3}$ was developed in the work of Emrah, Janjigian, and the second author in \cite{Emrah-Janjigian-Seppalainen-20,Emrah-Janjigian-Seppalainen-21}.
+The strategy is based on a moment generating function formula of Rains \cite{Rains-2000}, now commonly known as the \textit{EJS--Rains identity}.
+The first application of this method in \cite{Emrah-Janjigian-Seppalainen-20,Emrah-Janjigian-Seppalainen-21} was to exit points in exponential LPP from an arbitrary down-right path.
+In subsequent work, the first author and Ferrari \cite{busa-ferr-20} used \cite{Emrah-Janjigian-Seppalainen-20,Emrah-Janjigian-Seppalainen-21} to develop optimal fluctuation bounds for geodesics in exponential LPP.
 The EJS--Rains identity has been adapted to interacting diffusions, directed polymers, and the stochastic six-vertex model in \cite{Landon-Sosoe-Noack-2020, Landon-Sosoe-22a,Landon-Sosoe-22b,landon2023tail,Xie-22}.
+Shortly after the first appearance of \cite{Emrah-Janjigian-Seppalainen-20}, \cite{Bhatia-2020} proved the same bounds for exit points from the axes using an estimate from random matrix theory \cite{Ledoux-Rider-2010}.

 Turning to the exit point bounds required for our proofs, for geometric LPP these bounds were proved in \cite{Groathouse-Janjigian-Rassoul-21}, and for Brownian LPP in the PhD thesis of the third author \cite{Sorensen-thesis}.
-Theorems \ref{thm:Hamexitpt}, \ref{thm:PoiL_exit}, and \ref{thm:SJ_exit_pt} below give the exit point bounds for the three solvable models for which these bounds had not previously been established (Poisson LPP, Poisson lines, and Sepp\"al\"ainen-Johansson).
+Theorems \ref{thm:Hamexitpt}, \ref{thm:PoiL_exit}, and \ref{thm:SJ_exit_pt} below give the exit point bounds for the three solvable models for which these bounds have not previously been established (Poisson LPP, Poisson lines, and SJ).